lmbxmu/FilterSketch/README.md

 # Running Code

-In this code, you can run our models on CIFAR-10 and ImageNet dataset.
-The code has been tested by Pytorch1.3 and CUDA10.0 on Ubuntu16.04.
+The code has been tested using Pytorch1.3 and CUDA10.0 on Ubuntu16.04.

 ## Filter Sketch

-You can run the following code to sketch model in cifar10 dataset:
+You can run the following code to sketch model on Cifar-10:

 ```shell
 python sketch_cifar.py